Two-Facedbook: Russia is Zuckerberg’s decoy

 When will the world focus on Facebook’s essentially corrupt business model?
 Almost all of the company’s revenues are predicated on its parasitical relationship with its users’ data and what it can do with it.
 Zuckerberg should be lying awake at night in fear that the penny will drop.
 If politicians turn their attention to online manipulation, most of the company’s half trillion dollars of value will rightly evaporate into the ether from which it came.

 Mark Dixon runs boutique mergers and acquisitions advisory firm the1.com and previously cofounded BreakingViews.com.
-His editorials have appeared in such publications as San Francisco Chronicle, New York Times, South China Morning Post, Le Nouvel Observateur and Shanghai Daily.
+His editorials have appeared in such publications as San Francisco Chronicle, New York Times, South China Morning Post, Le Nouvel Observateur, and Shanghai Daily.
 He also produces art under the pseudonym ‘Mr. Twist’.